 - Make sure you understand your blogging niche size and spending habits.

-Get these two things right and you’re on your way to a starting a successful money making blog.
+Get these two things right and you’re on your way to starting your successful money-making blog.

 Frequently Asked Questions

 A good starting point is a topic you’re passionate about or at least can see yourself writing about for the next 5 years.
 Next research your niche audience.
-Is it big enough and does it match your intended money making methods?
+Is it big enough and does it match your intended money-making methods?
 What are their spending habits?
-If you want to make money from ads you need a large audience – around 250,000+ pageviews/month for a full-time income.
+If you want to make money from ads you need a large audience – 100,000+ pageviews/month for a full-time income.